maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ### The Indian Farmers' Protest

-Twitter notably had to jump hurdles with [the Indian goverment](https://www.npr.org/2021/02/17/968641246/twitter-in-standoff-with-indias-government-over-free-speech-and-local-law) about suppressing the backlash against the farm laws.
+Twitter notably had to jump hurdles with [the Indian government](https://www.npr.org/2021/02/17/968641246/twitter-in-standoff-with-indias-government-over-free-speech-and-local-law) about suppressing the backlash against the farm laws.
 Accounts were suspended at first and hashtags were reduced.
-As Twitter struggled between free speech and the government's orders, I wonder if this (affected the results somehow).
+As Twitter struggled between free speech and the government's orders, I wonder if this affected the results somehow.

+However, the majority seems to be in support of the Indian farmers who are protesting.

 ### Women's March

+The Women's March (at least at its first protest) seems to be very supported.
+However, I think it would be an interesting project in the future to research how they are viewed today.

 ### As a whole...